yeo-rebekah/-Automatic-Japanese-Bibliography-Generator/README.md

 -not in
 -or
 -any other word that is used in the python script that does not have a meaning in the sense of the english language

+For non-python users, you may install the python shell as a Google chrome extension or install the IDLE itself.
+Insert the code as a new script and run it.
+The IDLE is where you should give your inputs to generate the bibliography.
+You will have to run the script everytime you generate a new citation.